frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 Everything that God has created, including human persons obviously, contains a trace of God.
 We can see God in people, in places, in things.

-St. Josemaría liked to say that "there is something divine, hidden in the most ordinary human reality, and it\'s up to each one of us to discover it" (Josemaría Escrivá, Conversations, Point 114).
+St. Josemaría liked to say that "there is something divine, hidden in the most ordinary human reality, and it\'s up to each one of us to discover it" (Josemaría Escrivá, *Conversations*, Point 114).

 Sometimes it might not be screaming at us.
 We have to discover it, we have to look for it, we have to find it.
 We have to want to see it, that true value that there is in this particular thing.
 Its value is very much tied up in how it is in the sight of God.